After having seen how to test in R.

 A good practice demand that we should try to write our test before we code the program we intended to.

-At least, we can try to write the code in a way that is easier to test in the future.
-Trying to fight out natural tendency to write the tests after your code.
+Or at least, try to write the code in a way that is easier to test in the future.

 - Use independent files: